 Modern Workplace Culture

-The GAC also focuses on creating a modern workplace culture that is inclusive, flexible, and supportive of a strong work/life balance.
+The Gender Advancement Committee focuses on creating a modern workplace culture that is inclusive, flexible, and supportive of a strong work/life balance.
 Taft is a leader in the industry with its 16-week paid parental leave policy regardless of gender and primary caregiver status, flexible work options, and a strong history of promoting women after one or more parental leaves.

-To ensure a cohesive approach and to keep the momentum strong, Taft hosts a Women’s Symposium for its women attorneys each year.
-It provides an opportunity to review national benchmarks; redefine and redesign what makes a law firm great for women; and undertake best practices to attract, retain and advance women at Taft.
-A highlight of the symposium is recognizing Taft’s trailblazers with the Shattered Glass Award.
-Recipients have made specific strides toward making Taft more inclusive and have actively pushed Taft to elevate the respect, involvement and leadership opportunities for women attorneys.
+The Gender Advancement Committee hosts an annual program as part of the firm’s Attorney Retreat.
+The program provides an opportunity to review national benchmarks; redefine and redesign what makes a law firm great for women; and undertake best practices to attract, retain, and advance women at Taft.
+A highlight of the program is recognizing Taft’s trailblazers with the Shattered Glass Award.
+Recipients have made specific strides toward making Taft more inclusive and have actively pushed Taft to elevate the respect, involvement, and leadership opportunities for women attorneys.

 Women & Minority Owned Businesses